lokeshwaran100/avanguard-index/docs/func/smart-contract.md

-# Avanguard Index MVP Smart Contract Functionalities
+# Avaguard Index MVP Smart Contract Functionalities

-The Avanguard Index MVP smart contracts will provide the core decentralized mutual fund functionality on Avalanche testnet by enabling token creation, fund creation with token-weighted indexes, and basic buy/sell functionality with associated fees and tokenomics.
+The Avaguard Index MVP smart contracts will provide the core decentralized mutual fund functionality on Avalanche testnet by enabling token creation, fund creation with token-weighted indexes, and basic buy/sell functionality with associated fees and tokenomics.

 ---